 If you have Crohn’s disease, you may also find you have symptoms or conditions that occur in other parts of the body.
 These can include arthritis (most commonly), gallstones, inflammation of the eyes and mouth, kidney stones, liver disease and skin rashes or ulcers.

 There are medications which can reduce the inflammation in your bowel and alleviate symptoms.
 You may also need nutritional supplements and rehydration fluids.
+Medications include:

 Surgery may sometimes be necessary to repair damage to the bowel.
+Contact your gastroenterologist if you notice any of the signs or symptoms of Crohn’s disease.